March 1, 2021

-Filing Your Taxes Early
+File Taxes Early

 Hackers look for people to make mistakes when they file at the last minute.
 By filing your taxes early, you can take your time and be careful not to make any errors or accidentally dispose of important information.
 Better yet, you’ll get your money sooner when tax time comes.
 In addition, filing well before the April 15 deadline will give the Internal Revenue Service more time to review your filing, meaning you can avoid any potential delays.

 Securely File Your Taxes